World War II in Albania: Italian participation

 Albanian resistance began in 1940 with small çetas but it became a significant force in 1942.
 Even during this period there were small groups of Italian soldiers who deserted the fascist army and joined the Albanian partisans.
 When Italy capitulated in September 1943 there were already some 122 Italian partisans dispersed among various units in the Albanian National Liberation Army.
 When Italy capitulated there were some 100,000 Italian soldiers in Albania.
 They were from the Firenze, Parma, Perugia, Arezzo, Brennero divisions and other small independent units.

 Many Italian forces surrendered to the advancing German army.
-A great part of them were sent to concentration camps or to forced labour in Albania in the service of the German army, while there were also mass killings of Italian officers, mostly from the Perugia Division centred in Gjirokastër.
+Most of them were sent to concentration camps or for forced labour in Albania in the service of the German army, and there were also mass killings of Italian officers, mostly from the Perugia Division centred in Gjirokastër.
 Its general, Ernesto Chiminello, together with 150 officers, were executed in Saranda.
 Some other 32 officers were also killed in Kuç area three days later.